 Take care on country roads as deer mating season approaches

-“Finally, if you hit a deer, stop somewhere safe and report the collision to the police, who can organise professional veterinary assistance.
+- If you hit a deer, stop somewhere safe and report the collision to the police, who can organize professional veterinary assistance.

 Follow GEM on Twitter @MotoringAssist for the latest industry news.